AnyaChima1/mary-chima-wedding/README.md

 3. Ensure your Neon database is accessible
 4. Test the API endpoints directly

+## 🌐 Browser Compatibility

+This website uses modern web technologies and is optimized for:
+- Chrome 60+
+- Firefox 55+
+- Safari 12+
+- Edge 79+
+- Mobile browsers (iOS Safari, Chrome for Android)

+Internet Explorer is not supported.
+Users with older browsers will be prompted to upgrade.

 ## 🎉 You're All Set!

 Your wedding RSVP system is now fully functional with: